 Hi there, I'd totally recommend you to spend 2-3 days in Bulgaria - fantastic places, food & wine, monasteries and nature - especially in the summertime!
 Belgrade is a big city and there aren't so many things to do/see - a day should be enough, go South! about 3 years ago

 If we were to make the list a bit shorter, I'd skip Budva in MN, Mostar and Neum in Bosnia, and perhaps Zagreb too - it's charming, but Dubrovnik is more special.
 Instead, you might want to do daytrips from Belgrade, Kotor, Dubrovnik and maybe Ljubljana.
 Serbia has amazing attractions within 200-250 km from Belgrade such as Lepenski Vir; alternatively, take a train to Montenegro and you can stop somewhere in southern Serbia too - for sites like https://en.wikipedia.org/wiki/%C4%90avolja_Varo%C5%A1

 Montenegro and Croatia are beautiful, especially along the coastline - from Boka Kotorska in MN to Istria in CR; Slovenia has lovely nature, too.
 So if I were you I'd plan a good connecting route between Serbia and Slovenia, and choose a few attractions that were along it.
 Hope this helps :). about 3 years ago

 I love love love Croatia.
 It's so unique.
 You'd be missing out if you didn't head to one of the islands.
 They are breathtaking.
 I recommend Hvar, but they are all nice.
 Plitvice lakes are also incredible and on of the top national parks in Europe.
-Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). almost 3 years agoAnswered by Aleks via WorldNomads.com
+Dubrovnik is a definite, but you may want to stop in a smaller beach town like Split or Pula (which has ancient roman ruins). about 3 years agoAnswered by Aleks via WorldNomads.com